Available in VPC

 name: exa-pvc

-namespace: p-{ projectName } # Name of Kubernetes Namespace for the project
+namespace: p-{ projectName } # Kubernetes Namespace name for the project

 spec:

-storageClassName: { High-performance storage's storageClassName } # StorageClass name of the high-performance storage
+storageClassName: { high-performance storageClassName } # StorageClass name for high-performance storage

 accessModes: